suse-edge/metal3-demo/docs/setup/metal3-setup.md

 - For more information about the BareMetalHost resource states refer to the [Metal3 documentation](https://github.com/metal3-io/baremetal-operator/blob/main/docs/BaremetalHost_ProvisioningState.png)
 - If a BareMetalHost resource is stuck in the inspecting state, `virsh console` can be useful to view the inspection ramdisk output
 - Note that you may need to `export LIBVIRT_DEFAULT_URI="qemu:///system"` to access the VMs via `virsh` as a non-root user

+## Testing with ipv6/dual-stack

+It is possible to ipv4/ipv6 networks via the `libvirt_network_ipv4` and `libvirt_network_ipv6` ansible variables, as mentioned earlier in the `EXTRA_VARS_FILE` example.

+This enables/disables the relevant libvirt network, and also where appropriate configures networking for the deployed cluster and hosts manifests.